jokumer/TYPO3-xfilelist/README.md

 # TYPO3 EXT:xfilelist

 TYPO3 extension to extend the default file search within metadata for TYPO3 backend modul filelist and the TYPO3 filebrowser.
-Also adding pagination for TYPO3 filebrowser in list and search view.
-Amount of list entries is configurable.
+Adds pagination for TYPO3 filelist and filebrowser, where amount of list entries is configurable.
+Adds missing sorting for TYPO3 filebrowser.

 ## Installation